hololinked-dev/thing-control-panel/README.md

 ![TD Fragment View](readme-assets/object-inspector.png)

-### To Do
+### Contributing

+Contributors welcome.

+A Scrum workflow is followed for development.
+You can take a issue, we will assign a timeline/sprint and review it once the sprint is over.
+Of course, as an individual contributor there is no need to follow this as its all free work, but it will help us to keep track of the issues and features.

+Meeting date: TBD, once every month, to be started in April 2025.

-##### Contributors welcome.
-Feel free to also propose new ideas or add more ops.
+Feel free to also propose new ideas or add more WoT ops.
 There are also similar projects available from Web of Things community.

-- Packaging in Electron
-- Observe all properties, subscribe all events & top level forms

-Possible further ideas
-- Database viewer (i.e. viewer of properties that are stored in database)
-- Log Viewer does not work correctly, although its almost complete.
-- Graphical data acquisition into file using events